 Patterns can be disrupted and changed.
 There is a common denominator in each change I’ve witnessed, and it is never the promise of “I’ll change” that does it.
 Rather, it’s the genuine acknowledgement of problematic behaviors, self-awareness of patterns, and a true desire to learn, practice, and implement changes daily.

 It looks like daily humility, a willingness to apologize, and take ownership of past actions while simultaneously making plans and targeted efforts to grow and implement change.

-Without acknowledgement of one’s responsibilities in hurting others, there is no personal responsibility.
+Without acknowledgement of one’s role in hurting others, there is no personal responsibility.
 If someone tends to cast blame, scapegoat, or make repeated excuses for their behaviors, they are unlikely to change.
 Similarly, apologizing and acknowledgement of past wrong doing without effort and committing to making change rings hollow.

 How to Recognize if a Relationship is Toxic

 I could spend a whole article on this, but here are a few red-flags that a person or relationship in your life may be less than optimal:

 The focus of attention is always on the other person.